abhishek-kumar-code/Redfish_Public/HostInterfaceSpecification.md

 * Authentication, and privilege authorization equivalent to the out-of-band Redfish API as specified in DSP0266 shall be supported by the implementation when enabled from the manager configuration.
   * Authentication credentials that are valid on the normal out-of-band Redfish network interface shall also be valid on the HI.
-  * Implementations may optionally support a configurable AuthNone authentication mode (no authentication required) that can be configured on the manager for use on HI.
-If implemented, enablement of AuthNone shall be configurable, and the RoleId assumed by AuthNone requests shall be configurable.
+  * Implementations may optionally support a configurable AuthNone authentication mode (no authentication required) that can be configured on the manager for use on Host Interface.
+If implemented, enablement of AuthNone shall be configurable, and the RoleId assumed by AuthNone requests shall be configurable as described by the Redfish schema.
   * In addition to standard credentials, implementations may optionally support auto-generation and delivery of HI-only credentials that may be used by the Firmware or OS to authenticate.
   * If supported, auto-generated host credentials shall be delivered using UEFI-based mechanism described in a later section of this document.
   * The permissions granted to any auto-generated credentials shall be configurable with a defined RoleId assigned.